plblum/jivs/planning/ModelRules Designer for ValPlanning Part 2.md

 * final interface/class names
 * exact internal shape of every packaging implementation
 * the best names for any returned-error payload properties
-* whether every app-native error should be adapted into `BusinessLogicErrors`
+* whether every app-native error should be adapted into `ExternalIssuesFound`
 * the final factory API and packager method signatures

 That is still consistent with the original planning goal: understand the use cases, show the real workflow steps, identify the true Jivs boundary objects/phases, and avoid premature commitment to final class/interface design.